Scytl/freddie/README.md

 The command-line options get priority over the config file options

-When in a path with a `.fessrc` config file, running `fess` with server-related options overrides the ones specified in the config file
+In a path with a `.freddie.json` file, running `freddie` with server-related options overrides the ones specified in the config file

 If the config file has multiple servers, the command-line options will override